strncat/strncat.github.io/_posts/math/linear-algebra/math416/2024-08-10-lec18-elementary-matrices.markdown

 \end{align*}
 $$
 </div>
 We claim this new map is invertible.
-It's onto because we restricted the target to the image $$R(L_A)$$.
-It's one-to-one because $$B$$ is invertible.
-Therefore, the dimension of the domain and the target are the same.
-So
+It's onto because we restricted the target to the image $$R(L_A)$$ and it's one-to-one because $$B$$ is invertible.
+Therefore, the dimension of the domain and the target are the same (It's an invertible map!).
+In other words,
 <div>
 $$
 \begin{align*}